pls-rs/pls/pls/data/README.md

 ## Cascade

 When a node is being matched against specs, the specs are compared in order of their definition in the `node_specs.yml` file.
 All matching specs are stored in the node.
-Then attributes are then read from the first matching spec.

-The cascading behaviour is not implemented yet.
-When it is, the missing attributes will be read from the next match.
+Then attributes are then read from the matches in first to last order.
+Any missing attributes will be read from the next match.
 This will enable the more specific specs to override certain attributes of the more generic ones.

 ## Importance